-An HE TB sounding sequence is initiated by an HE beamformer with a broadcast HE NDP Announcement frame with two or more STA Info fields, followed after a SIFS by an HE sounding NDP, followed after a SIFS by a BFRP Trigger frame. (#2343)Each HE beamformee responds after a SIFS with an HE TB PPDU containing one or more HE Compressed Beamforming/CQI frame.
+An HE TB sounding sequence is initiated by an HE beamformer with a broadcast HE NDP Announcement frame with two or more STA Info fields, followed after a SIFS by an HE sounding NDP, followed after a SIFS by a BFRP Trigger frame. (#2343)Each triggered HE beamformee responds after a SIFS with an HE TB PPDU containing one or more HE Compressed Beamforming/CQI frame.